-The mission of the WRC is to serve as a hub for education, programming, collaborations, and advocacy on issues of gender and equity, giving special attention to the need for sexual assault and violence prevention on our college campus.
+The mission of the WGRC is to serve as a hub for education, programming, collaborations, and advocacy on issues of gender and equity, giving special attention to the need for preventative measures around sexual assault and violence on our college campus.
 Our work occurs at the intersection of many identities such as race, class, sexual orientation, ethnicity, and ability.

-The WRC seeks to fulfill this mission by:
+The WGRC seeks to fulfill this mission by: